pololu/apa102-arduino/README.md

 ## Timing details

 The APA102 LEDs have no specific timing requirements.
-This library does not explicitly enable or disable any interrupts, and the occurence of interrupts that last less than a few milliseconds does not interfere with this library.
+This library does not explicitly enable or disable any interrupts, and the occurrence of interrupts that last less than a few milliseconds does not interfere with this library.

 If an interrupt or series of interrupts occur that preempt the APA102 code for more than a few milliseconds as you are writing colors to the LED strip, then you could see visible glitches on the LED strip.
 One reason for this is that an APA102 LED will start displaying its new color as soon as the color has been received.
 The update time is not coordinated with the other LEDs in the strip.
 Also, each APA102 turns off after receiving the second-to-last bit of its new color.